Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 * **accountEndpoint**: any: Any object
 * **accountKey**: [SecretBase](#secretbase): The base definition of a secret type.
 * **azureCloudType**: any: Any object
-* **connectionMode**: 'Direct' | 'Gateway': The connection mode used to access CosmosDB account.
+* **connectionMode**: 'Direct' | 'Gateway' | string: The connection mode used to access CosmosDB account.
 Type: string (or Expression with resultType string).
 * **connectionString**: any: Any object
 * **credential**: [CredentialReference](#credentialreference): Credential reference type.
 * **database**: any: Any object
 * **encryptedCredential**: any: Any object
 * **servicePrincipalCredential**: [SecretBase](#secretbase): The base definition of a secret type.
-* **servicePrincipalCredentialType**: 'ServicePrincipalCert' | 'ServicePrincipalKey': The service principal credential type to use in Server-To-Server authentication.
+* **servicePrincipalCredentialType**: 'ServicePrincipalCert' | 'ServicePrincipalKey' | string: The service principal credential type to use in Server-To-Server authentication.
 'ServicePrincipalKey' for key/secret, 'ServicePrincipalCert' for certificate.
 Type: string (or Expression with resultType string).
 * **servicePrincipalId**: any: Any object
 * **tenant**: any: Any object